menu | nederlands

-It was possible to make an online appointment with me in the prison.
+It was possible to make an online appointment with me in prison.

 A week before the opening I found out that visitors had to pay a ticket of 6 euro to enter the show.
 This limited my possibilities to meet people several times in the cell.

-While having conversations in the prison I found out that the organizers: Kunstliefde, had to pay a tremendous amount of rent and finance the security for this month in the empty prison.
+While having conversations in the prison I found out that the organizers: Kunstliefde, had to pay a tremendous amount of rent and the costs for security in this empty prison.
 The organization didn't knew this beforehand and even needed a guarantee from the municipality of Utrecht and therefore they took a big financial risk.

-While this prison is waiting for a buyer the Central Government Real Estate Agency plays smart by giving it a temporary cultural destination.
+While this prison is waiting for a buyer the Central Government Real Estate Agency (owner of the building) plays smart by giving it a temporary cultural destination.
 They do not only earn money by employing the artists for free and rent out temporary studios, but by doing this they also keep unwanted visitors out of the building by the anti squatting principle.

 In an open letter to minister Bussemaker: Open space for culture and in an opinion article in Volkskrant: Commerciele terreur smoort het vrije beeld I tried to ask attention for this distressing position of contemporary art.

-If you like to stay informed on my future activities please subscribe to the newsletter.
+If you like to stay informed on my future activities please subscribe to my newsletter.

 Best regards, Edwin Stolk.